HL7/fhircast-docs/input/pagecontent/3-2-2-Heartbeat.md

 ### Workflow

-The heartbeat event is sent regularly by the Hub to indicate that a connection should remain open.
+The Heartbeat.html event is sent regularly by the Hub to indicate that a connection should remain open.
 This event SHALL be sent at least every 10 second, or an order of magnitude lower than the subscription time-out.

 ### Context

-The context of the heartbeat event described in the table below.
+The context of the Heartbeat.html event described in the table below.

 {:.grid}
 | Key | Optionality | # | type | Description